Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains

-In particular, if $\u_{\infty}$ is a stationary solution of system (\ref{3pp1}), then $\u_{\infty}$ is called \emph{almost surely exponentially stable} provided that any strong solution to (\ref{32}) converges in $\H$ to $\u_{\infty}$ with the same constant $\upalpha> 0$. \end{definition}
+In particular, if $\u_{\infty}$ is a stationary solution to the system (\ref{3pp1}), then $\u_{\infty}$ is called \emph{almost surely exponentially stable} provided that any strong solution to the system (\ref{32}) converges in $\H$ to $\u_{\infty}$ with the same constant $\upalpha> 0$. \end{definition}

 Let us now show the exponential stability of the stationary solutions to the system \eqref{3pp1} in the mean square as well as almost sure sense.
 The authors in \cite{LHGH2} obtained similar results, but with more regularity on the stationary solutions as well as the lower bound of $\mu$ depends on the stationary solutions.
+We relax those conditions in this work.
 The following results are true for all $r\geq 3$, and one has to take $2\beta\mu\geq 1$, for $r=3$.
 The system under our consideration is